analytiq-hub/sigagent.github.io/_posts/2022-04-16-geneaolgy-of-data.md

 … ...
 But version changes can be difficult if not properly designed

 ## Thrift
-Thrift is very similar to Protobuf.
+Thrift is similar to Protobuf, in that it allows serialization of objects.
 It was open sourced by Facebook, and is now an Apache project.

+More than Protobuf, however, Thrift the development of cross-language services.
+A `.thrift` file can be compiled into a service implemented in C++, Java, Python, PHP, Ruby, Erlang, Perl, Haskell, C#, Cocoa, JavaScript, Node.js, Smalltalk, OCaml, Delphi and other languages

 ## AVRO

 - Similar to protobuf and thrift
 - AVRO from Apache (protobuf from Google)
+- Started as a subproject of Hadoop, because thrift did not solve all use cases necessary in that project.
 - Supports schema evolution
-- You can actually give two different schemas to the Avro parser, and it uses [resolution rules](https://avro.apache.org/docs/1.7.2/api/java/org/apache/avro/io/parsing/doc-files/parsing.html) to translate data from the writer schema into the reader schema.
+- You can actually use separate writer and reader schemas with Avro.
+The parser can use [resolution rules](https://avro.apache.org/docs/1.7.2/api/java/org/apache/avro/io/parsing/doc-files/parsing.html) to translate data from the writer schema into the reader schema.
 - … But version changes can be difficult

 <p align="center">